Where to recycle in Cape Town?

 Think Twice Recycling

 Residents living in select areas of the city can sign up for Think Twice– a City of Cape Town initiative that offers a free household recycling service to those in the Northern Suburbs, the Atlantic area (all the way from Blouberg down to Hout Bay), the South Peninsula, the Helderberg area and Kraaifontein.
 The curb side collection programme picks up paper, plastic, glass and tin, and has recently expanded to include the Southern Suburbs area.
 While select neighbourhoods have been appointed a green-lid recycling bin, most participants are merely asked to place their reusable goods in clear plastic bags, which can be loaded on top of other rubbish in standard black bins.
 The reusable goods don’t need to be separated, and there is no limit to the number of bags that can be picked up.
 Collection happens on the same day as regular refuse pick-up, except in areas provided with bins; here, pick-ups are done the day after standard refuse collection (areas where rubbish is collected on Fridays will have their recyclables collected on Mondays).
-Call +27 (0) 21 970 3053 to see if your neighbourhood falls within Think Twice’s circuit.

 Clearer Conscience Recycling Company

 Residents in areas reaching from Cape Town’s CBD to Fish Hoek can sign up to have their recyclable goods plucked right from their doorstep, thanks to Andy Conder, who founded Clearer Conscience in 2008 after recognising the need for a service that made recycling easy and convenient.
 His company’s biodiesel fuelled trucks (which not only reduce emissions, but also get 20% extra km per tank) collect pre-separated paper, plastic, tin, glass and more from residents and businesses for as little as R60 per month per single residential collection – collections can be made anywhere from twice weekly to once a month depending on recycling needs.
 Clearer Conscience also collects other matter, like e-waste and green waste as well as clothes and bric-a-brac, which is donated to charity shops.
-Find out more about the work done at Clearer Conscience and the specials they have for CapeTownMagazine.com readers
+Find out more about the work done at Clearer Conscience and the specials they have for CapeTownMagazine.com readers.

 Mr Recycle Recycling Company

 Founded in 2001, Mr Recycle has pioneered a way to make being green even greener by starting their collections at 7pm.
 The curb side recycling company – it picks up from neighbourhoods in the CBD and the Southern Suburbs - operates at night to lessen environmental impact: less fuel is used (a result of less traffic), and there is little chance of trash-diggers sorting through your bags before they get there.
 The initiative also provides shift work for commercially unemployable members of the community whose primary income comes from the sorting and collecting of your reusable, unwanted goods.
 Collections are on Tuesdays in areas from Muizenburg to Rondebosch, and on Wednesdays in areas from the City Bowl through to Sea Point -- all that’s needed is for residents to put their paper, plastic, glass and metal waste together in a clear refuse bag (no separation needed).
 Cardboard must be flattened for it to be picked up.
 Mr Recycle also collects electronic waste and goods that can be donated to charity, like clothes, books and toys.
-It only costs between R65 for one bag and R130 for three bags to be collected once a week; you can sign up online.
+It only costs between R100 for one bag and R350 for up to four bags to be collected once a week; you can sign up online.
 In the future, Mr Recycle hopes to set up job centres to permanently employ workers and make a difference, not just by looking after the earth, but by looking after the people on it too.

-Contact: To sign up for collection or get more information about Mr Recycle, visit Mrrecycle.co.za or email mrrecycle@gmail.com.
-You can also call them at +27 (0) 79 138 9262 or +27 (0) 83 708 3468.
+To sign up for collection or get more information about Mr Recycle, visit Mrrecycle.co.za or email mrrecycle@gmail.com.
+You can also call them at +27 (0)79 138 9262 or +27 (0)83 708 3468.

 Waste Plan Recycling Company